cuelang/cuelang.org/content/en/docs/concepts/logic.md

 By definition this means there is always a single root (top) and a single leaf (bottom).
 Let's consider what this means by looking at an example.
-This diagrams below shows a lattice of all values of respectively a 2- and 3- element set, ordered by the subset relation.
+This diagrams below show a lattice of all values of respectively a 2- and 3- element set, ordered by the subset relation.

 {{< blocks/sidebyside >}}